Black-box Prompt Tuning with Subspace Learning: Experiments

-Figure~\ref{fig:eff} shows the learning curve of different black-box prompt tuning methods on the MR task.
+Figure~\ref{fig:eff} illustrates the learning curves of different black-box prompt tuning methods on the MR task.
 The performance is evaluated on a separate development set with 1,024 examples.
-It can be observed that our BSL consistently outperforms BBT and BBTv2 regardless of the number of API calls.
-On the one hand, compared with the baselines, our proposed BSL can reach a better accuracy before black-box prompt tuning.
-This coincides with \citet{gu2018metalearning}, which shows that meta-learning can improve the model's performance in zero-shot scenarios.
-On the other hand, our proposed framework also significantly boosts the convergence speed of the DFO algorithm.
-This indicates that our proposed approach can save the number of API calls, which is more favorable in the LLM service scenario.
+It is evident that our BSL consistently outperforms BBT and BBTv2 across various numbers of API calls.
+On the one hand, our proposed BSL achieves a higher accuracy before black-box prompt tuning compared with the baselines.
+This aligns with Gu \emph{et al.}~\cite{gu2018metalearning}, which demonstrates that meta-learning can enhance the performance in zero-shot scenarios.
+On the other hand, our framework also significantly accelerates the convergence speed of the DFO algorithm.
+This suggests that our approach can reduce the number of required API calls, which is advantageous in the context of LLM services.